 Moving onto Toowoomba State High School in the early 1980's, I was a member of the school concert band, orchestra and cadet band playing the clarinet through to Year 12.
 In my senior year at Mount Lofty I achieved the first ever '7' rating in Queensland for the new subject area of computer art, and with the help of my computer wizard friend Daniel soon became very interested in computers.
 Back in the day we used a Commodore 64 and an Apple 2c computer.

 I enrolled at the Darling Downs Institute of Advanced Education (DDIAE) in 1986 and studied electrical engineering, enough to learn how to use and program computers, but not so much their internal workings.
 Strange as it may seem, most fatal electrical shocks happen to people who should know better.
-Electrical current is lethal between 100 and 200 milliamps, I did not want to end up electrocuting myself, best to stay away from it.
+While any amount of current over 10 milliamps (0.01 amp) is capable of producing painful to severe shock, currents between 100 and 200 mA (0.1 to 0.2 amp) are lethal.
+I did not want to end up electrocuting myself, best to stay away from it.
 The teachers actively discouraged me from continuing the work, and distracted by all the excitement of World Expo 88 in Brisbane I wisely left the degree.

 Not long after I bought my first personal computer, which was a dinosaur by today's standards.
 So began a time of computer gaming with games like Galaxian, Wolfenstein 3D, Doom and Quake, I have played many of the 90's games.
 And sooner or later I started to develop my own games.
 I also played around with a voice recognition and synthesis application, and made the computer speak back to me when I talked to it.
 This was a challenging time of my life when I had to distance myself from a cohort of undesirable characters.